nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 # Config Context

-Outside of the scope of this document, but it is worth mentioning the power that configuraiton context's with integration to Git can provide in this solution.
+Outside of the scope of this document, but it is worth mentioning the power that configuration context's with integration to Git can provide in this solution.

 # Performance